top of page

 School Toolkit Launches to transform understanding of hypermobility syndromes in children (SEN Magazine 2021)

-A school toolkit for Ehlers-Danlos syndromes (EDS) and joint hypermobility syndrome (JHS) has been launched, aiming to improve the understanding, attainment and attendance of pupils with these little-known conditions in schools across the UK.
-The free online resource, funded by The D’Oyly Carte Charitable Trust, The Peter Harrison Foundation and The Ehlers-Danlos Support UK, has been developed in collaboration with the Hypermobility Syndromes Association to plug the urgent need for education of staff in mainstream primary and secondary schools to give children a better chance of living normal lives.
+A school toolkit for Ehlers-Danlos syndromes (EDS) and joint hypermobility syndrome (JHS) was launched, aiming to improve the understanding, attainment and attendance of pupils with these little-known conditions in schools across the UK.
+It was funded by charities and funders to plug the need for education of staff in mainstream primary and secondary schools at that time.
+The education lead was our Chair Jane Green and her team in order to give children a better chance of living normal lives.

 Read More